Who Is Rex Tillerson?

 Tillerson worked with Vladimir Putin in the 1990s, thanks to an Exxon project on Russia's Sakhalin Island.
 In 2011, Tillerson had ExxonMobil enter into a deal with Russian oil company Rosneft.
 Putin, apparently pleased by the deal, awarded Tillerson membership in Russia's Order of Friendship in 2013.

 The 2011 agreement could have been worth up to $500 billion, but was put on hold by U.S. sanctions imposed after Russia invaded Crimea in 2014.
-In 2017, the Treasury Department fined Exxon $2 million for violating these sanctions in 2014, a decision the company is challenging.
+In 2017, the Treasury Department fined Exxon $2 million for violating these sanctions in 2014.

 Some officials were worried about Tillerson's connections to Russia from his years at ExxonMobil, and several senators asked questions about these ties during Tillerson's confirmation hearing.
 In the end he was confirmed, but 43 senators voted against him.